daedalus5/mini-minecraft/readme.md

 I wrote a 3D FBM function to generate a cave "worm" that eats into the terrain in the (generally speaking) downward direction.
 The worm moves in one block intervals.
 It uses the 3D FBM function to generate a random angle between 0 and 360 degrees at each step.
 These angles are mapped to block steps to be carried out when the worm steps next.
 There are 8 blocks in the xz plane the worm can step to next, so the range [0, 360] is subdivided evenly between these options.
 I found that this map gives reasonable stretches of linear movement while still having a sufficient amount of path deviation to make the player's descent interesting.
 The same idea is applied to movement in the y-direction, however, more bias is given to movement in the downward direction, because we want our caves to tunnel in that general direction while still allowing for some upward deviations.

 The cave is excavated by hollowing out a sphere from the earth centered at the worm's position.
 The worm is directed to begin at the terrain surface, so the player can "discover" this cave while traversing the terrain.
 Additionally, gold ore blocks are randomly distributed along the walls of the cave.
+Also, I used Connie's distance fog when the player moves underground.
+The fog instead interpolates using black, and appears much closer to the player than the world fog to give the impression the player is descending into a dark cave carrying only a lantern.

 The cavern is excavated using 2D FBM noise.
 By choosing the right noise function sampling interval, the cavern can be excavated identically upwards and downwards in such a way that it looks as though stalactites are hanging from the ceiling and stalagmites are growing from the ground.
 Some of these meet to form "columns", a typical feature found in caves.
 The bottom of the cavern is flooded with lava, and a circular stone dais is placed in the center of the cavern as a point of interest for the player.
 To visit this dais, the player must risk the pit of lava.